octalmage/active-window/README.md

 # active-window
 > Get active window title in Node.js.

-Compatible with Linux, Windows 7 + , OSX;
+Compatible with Linux, Windows 7+, and OSX;

 ## Usage